r-lib/cpp11/README.md

 ## Motivations

 [Rcpp](https://cran.r-project.org/package=Rcpp) has been a widely successful project, however over the years a number of issues and additional C++ features have arisen.
-Adding these features to Rcpp would require a great deal work, or in some cases would be impossible without severely breaking backwards compatibility.
+Adding these features to Rcpp would require a great deal of work, or in some cases would be impossible without severely breaking backwards compatibility.

 **cpp11** is a ground up rewrite of C++ bindings to R with different design trade-offs and features.